-CITRIS Labs and Programs includes world-class labs, testbeds and research opportunities
+CITRIS labs and programs include world-class laboratory facilities, testbeds and research opportunities.

-Located in the CITRIS headquarters building, Sutardja Dai Hall, the Marvell NanoLab is available to students, staff, faculty, and industry members to prototype a wide range of new biosensors, photonics devices, and other MEMS/NEMS sensors.
-The Marvell NanoLab provides more than 100 Principal Investigators and over 500 academic and industrial researchers a complete set of micro- and nano-fabrication tools.
-The NanoLab acts as a regional center for research, drawing use from fledgling entrepreneurs who need the lab to breathe life into their new ideas, as well as industry leaders such as Intel and HP that use the lab to explore new materials for advanced microelectronic devices.
+Located in Sutardja Dai Hall, CITRIS’s headquarters, the Marvell NanoLab provides a 15,000-square-foot Class 100/1000 cleanroom to support the micro- and nanofabrication technology research of more than 100 principal investigators and over 500 academic and industrial researchers.
+The NanoLab acts as a regional center for research, hosting fledgling entrepreneurs who use the lab to breathe life into new ideas, as well as industry leaders exploring new materials for advanced microelectronic devices.

-The CITRIS Foundry is an innovation incubator that helps UC innovators and entrepreneurs refine their ideas, raise funding, and choose a market strategy.
-Since 2013, CITRIS Foundry has helped more than 150 campus entrepreneurs launch technologies and companies that are shaping the future.
-Our year-long program specializes in helping founders make the leap from science to startup.
-The Foundry provides access to design, manufacturing & business development tools, along with a community of entrepreneurs and experts to transform entrepreneurial teams into founders.
+The CITRIS Foundry is an innovation incubator that helps UC entrepreneurs refine their ideas, raise funding and choose a market strategy.
+Since 2013, the CITRIS Foundry has helped more than 150 campus entrepreneurs launch technologies and companies that are shaping the future.
+The year-long program specializes in helping founders make the leap from science to startup.

 Opened in 2012 as the first tech maker space on the UC Berkeley campus, the CITRIS Invention Lab cultivates faculty, student and community creativity by providing the knowledge, tools and expertise to rapidly design and prototype novel products, embedded sensing systems and integrated mobile devices.